rpoleski/MulensModel/developers_board.md

   * Coordinates - write tests, possibly remove test\_Coords.py
   * t\_eff is not tested
 * Style/Architecture:
-  * Are we consistent with PEP8? [check here](http://pep8online.com/) - last time checked on 28 Feb 2018 (but didn't include tests)
+  * Are we consistent with PEP8? [check here](http://pep8online.com/) - last time fully checked on 28 Feb 2018 (but didn't include tests)
   * better import of the module so that all main classes are accessible (use \_\_all\_\_ = [...] in all files?)
   * Utils - Make subpackage/submodules that group related functions (e.g. flux2mag conversions)?